-Sablière The property, located at the address known municipally as 27-29 rue de la Sablière, Paris France, was constructed in 1985, and is comprised of a 41,043 square foot building.
-The six storey building with two underground levels is situated on the region of Ile de France, in the 14th district of Paris, which engulfs the majority of the Montparnasse region, along with the Tour Montparnasse and the metro station Montparnasse Bienvenue which is an important hub for travelers and tourists.
+Sablière The property, located at the address known municipally as 27-29 rue de la Sablière, Paris France, was constructed in 1985, and is comprised of a 41,000 square foot building.
+The six storey building with two underground levels is situated on the region of lle de France, in the 14th district of Paris, which engulfs the majority of the Montparnasse region, along with the Tour Montparnasse and the metro station Montparnasse Bienvenue which is an important hub for travelers and tourists.
 The property is leased to a total of seven tenants, with the main tenant, Direction Spécialisée des Impots (the French Tax Authority), occupying 40% of the total GLA in accordance with an eight year lease expiring in June, 2021.
-Inovalis has managed the property since September 2014.
+Inovalis SA has managed the property since September 2014.
+The property is currently 100% leased.

-Baldi The office and mixed use property, located at the address known municipally as 44/50 Avenue du Capitaine Glarner, Saint-Ouen, France, was constructed in 1991, and is now comprised of 123,657 square feet.
+Baldi The office and mixed use property, located at the address known municipally as 44/50 Avenue du Capitaine Glarner, Saint-Ouen, France, was constructed in 1991, and is now comprised of 123,700 square feet.
 In 2017, the REIT sold a building representing approximately 31,000 square feet.
 The four buildings are situated 300 meters from the Paris ring road.
 They are located around a central courtyard.
-The property is leased to seven tenants, with the main tenant, Rue du Commerce, occupying 33% of the total GLA in accordance with a nine year lease expiring December, 2021.
-Inovalis has managed the property since September 2005.
+The property is leased to eight tenants, with the main tenant, Rue du Commerce, occupying 33% of the total GLA in accordance with a nine year lease expiring December, 2021.
+Inovalis SA has managed the property since September 2005.
+The property is currently 70% leased.

 Arcueil The property is located in the "Vache Noire" district, an urban redevelopment sector in the inner southern suburban of Paris known as Arcueil.
-The 334,531 square foot asset is fully let to Orange Group (the mobile division of France Telecom) with a long term lease until December 2021.
+The 334,500 square foot asset is let to Orange Group (the mobile division of France Telecom) with a long term lease until December 2021.
 The first and original building of the "Orange Village", it was developed in 1969 as a turnkey project for France Telecom with an H layout.
-The building houses the support functions of the Orange group including the Information Systems management.
+The building houses the support functions of the

+Orange group including the Information Systems management.
 The asset consists of 9 upper levels and 2 basement levels, with 253 parking spaces.
 The ground floor houses the central restaurants of the "Orange Village" and was fully refurbished in 2013.
+The property is currently 100% leased.

 Metropolitan The property is located at the address known municipally as 35 rue Grenata, in the IIe de France area of Paris, France.
 This region is a favoured location for numerous French and international companies as well as public and private institutions.
-The 78,818 square foot asset is designated for office and retail usage on six levels.
-Inovalis has managed the property since September 30, 2005.
+The 78,800 square foot asset is designated for office and retail usage for seven tenants on six levels.
+Inovalis SA has managed the property since September 30, 2005.
+The property is currently 100% leased.

-Pantin The property is located on the north-eastern periphery of Paris, with highway and public transport connections.
-The property is a 143,235 square foot modern and sustainable office building with 230 parking units and great tenant diversification.
+Pantin The 50% jointly owned property is located on the north-eastern periphery of Paris, with highway and public transport connections.
+The property is a 143,000 square foot modern and sustainable office building with 230 parking units and great diversification among its 17 tenants.
 The REIT plans to complete refurbishment works on this property.
-The REIT benefits from a two-year vendor lease which ensures an occupancy rate of 100%.
+The property is currently 91% leased.